jasongaylord/JasonGaylord.com/_posts/2009/07/2009-07-08-common-and-all-system-exceptions-in-dotnet.md

 bitly: https://bit.ly/3e7MaWO
 ---

-I couldn’t find a list of exceptions for .NET anywhere on the web, although, I didn’t look hard.
+I couldn't find a list of exceptions for .NET anywhere on the web, although, I didn't look hard.
 Below is a list of the exceptions that are in the System namespace.
 The exceptions in bold are, what I would consider, the most common.

 > AccessViolationException
 > AppDomainUnloadedException